LamaAni/fastapi_client/README.md

 An easy to use, integrated client for FastApi,

 1. Uses the same decorators as FastApi
-2. Dose not require one to "recreate" clients and works out of the box.
+1. Dose not require one to "recreate" clients and works out of the box.
-3. Allows defining the client "host" via the `with` command.
+1. Allows defining the client "host" via the `with` command.
-4. Works with async as well.
+1. Works with async as well.
+1. Dose not affect the operation of the api in any way.

 ## BETA